shaileshgrowisto/ftd-module-assignments/m2_ui_components/3.39.processors/README.md

 ```

 5. Create a instance of `response-record` as `response` along with `processor`.
-You can pass the pass the query params a field names to a HTTP processor
+You can pass the query params as field names to a HTTP processor

 Follow below code: